mau-network/mau/README.md

 # BENEFITS

-* A chat application will involve creating [SocialMediaPosting](https://schema.org/SocialMediaPosting) files for example.
-Sign them with the user private key. and encrypt it for the current user and for the recipient.
-And request updates from the other side for synchronization every period.
+* A chat application will:
+  * Create [SocialMediaPosting](https://schema.org/SocialMediaPosting) files for example.
+  * Sign them with the user's private key.
+  * Encrypt it for the current user and for the recipients.
+  * Request updates from the other side for synchronization every period.

-* A user(A) can post a content, another user(B) will create a comment which user(A) downloads while syncing.
-Then he can share this comment with his contacts by creating a [ShareAction](https://schema.org/ShareAction).
-User(C) will sync with user(A) and the ShareAction will contain a reference to User(B) comment. so user(C) can either ask user(A) for the comment if he wish to relay user(B) comment or ask user(B) directly if he's part of his contacts list.
-This means comment itself can have a privacy of its own and sharing the comment can have an additional privacy which reduces the scope of the original comment.
+* A user(A) can post a content
+  * Another user(B) will create a comment which user(A) downloads while syncing.
+  * Then user(A) can share this comment with his contacts by creating a [ShareAction](https://schema.org/ShareAction).
+  * User(C) will sync with user(A) and the ShareAction will contain a reference to User(B) comment.
+  * User(C) can either
+    * Ask user(A) for the comment if he wishes to serve user(B) comment
+    * or ask user(B) directly if he's part of his contacts list.
+  * This means the comment itself can have privacy of its own and sharing the comment can have additional privacy which reduces the scope of the original comment.

-* Deleting a message can be as simple as deleting the file content.
-Clients will sync the file as it was updated and the content will be deleted also from their machines.

 * File name will act as an ID for this user so updating the file will reflect on anyone who keeps synchronizing.

 * Multiple applications can work on the same data at the same time. so a chat application can create and update files while a game of chess is also working on creating and updating files of its types without collision.

-* Notifications can be derived from new content. for example an application can listen on files changes and notify the user for new [UserComment](https://schema.org/UserComments) content.
+* Notifications can be derived from new content.
+  * An application can listen on files changes and notify the user of new [UserComment](https://schema.org/UserComments) content.

-* IOT machines can have the protocol over BLE transport and use special vocabulary to let the user access its functionalities
+* IOT machines can have the protocol over Bluetooth Low Energy (BLE) transport and use special vocabulary to let the user access its functionalities

 * An ecosystem of services can work in parallel on the user directory without knowing about each other. like indexing service to allow advanced search. or backup service that pushes to a paid remote storage.